WeiKeeYong/n8n_ideas_poc/raspberry-open-gate.md

 </details>

 <details>
-  <summary>Python code run in Rasberry Pi, you need to have the respective library and basic Python knowledge.</summary>
+<summary>Raspberry Pi Python Script</summary>
+This Python script runs on the Raspberry Pi to control the gate relays via HTTP requests.
+It uses the Flask framework to create a simple web server and the RPi.GPIO library to manage the relays.
+Ensure you have the required libraries installed and basic Python knowledge.

 ```python
 #using Pin 11 and Pin 13 in rasberry.
 For some reason, High is off.
 And Relay i am using Generic HL-52s Google for schematic.